Carla Lalli Music

-Carla Lalli Music is an American chef, cookbook author, and YouTube personality.
+Carla Lalli Music (born August 15, 1972) is an American chef, cookbook author, and YouTube personality.
 She was a food editor at large of Bon Appétit and was known for her appearances in videos produced for the magazine's YouTube channel, most notably as the host of Back-to-Back Chef.
-Music left the magazine in 2020.
-This was in response to allegations that Bon Appétit and Condé Nast Entertainment engaged in racial discrimination.
+Music left the magazine in 2020 in response to allegations that Bon Appétit and Condé Nast Entertainment had engaged in racial discrimination.

-Biography
+Early life and education

+Music was born to an Italian-American family, where her mother worked as a food critic at New West and as a cookbook editor at Simon & Schuster.
+Music studied at Brown University, where she graduated with a degree in Modern Culture and Media in 1994, and later attended the French Culinary Institute.